gorango/flowcraft/docs/api-reference/workflow.md

 The shared memory of a workflow.

 - `Context`: The interface that defines the contract for a context object.
+All its methods are asynchronous.
 - `TypedContext`: The standard `Map`-based implementation of the `Context` interface.

 ### `TypedContext` Constructor